-As of January 2022, according to Apple's own figures (opens in new tab), roughly 72% of iPhone users had upgraded to iOS 15 and were receiving periodic security updates — but that was only on devices less than five years old.
-Perhaps Apple doesn't want to reveal how many people are still safely using iPhones that are even older.
+According to Apple’s own figures, as of January 2022, roughly 72 percent of iPhone users had upgraded to iOS 15 and were receiving periodic security updates (on devices less than five years old).
+It could be a case of Apple not wanting to reveal how many people are still safely using older iPhones.

 How long can you safely use an old Android phone?